cjeller1592/WriteasAPI/README.md

 _Updating a Post:_
 All you need is the post's id, the post's token, and the part of the post you want to edit.
+For now it is set to edit the post body only.

 ```
 update = c.updatePost('7qmni7cpg5sjks11', '123456789abcdefgthisisfakeposttoken', 'I am updating this post's body!')